Category: Health and Well-being

 Winning the game of life is accomplished when we’re aware

 Currently, there are some very intelligent minds creating the belief that the universe is a simulation.
-So tangled have they become, with trying to make sense of it all, that they’re now beginning to postulate that the universe acts very much like a quantum computer.
-The conclusion they’ve reached is that the universe is a simulation being played out on a vast computer set up somewhere in an alternate alien dimension.
-Some very intelligent people actually believe this.
+So tangled have they become – with trying to make sense of it all – that they’re now beginning to postulate that the universe acts very much like a quantum computer.

-I’m not about to start debating this either way, because I don’t think there is anything to gain from that.
+I’m not about to start debating this either way because I don’t think there is anything to gain from that.
 In other words, it doesn’t matter a toss

-It doesn’t matter, because real or simulated, we’re all still experiencing life (some more than others) and real or simulated it’s a game either way.
+It doesn’t matter because, real or simulated, we’re all still experiencing life (some more than others), and real or simulated, it’s a game either way.

 Treating life as if it were a game is sensible on many levels.
 Not because it makes the business of living life any less important.
 It’s because learning gameplay helps us to navigate, what can seem on the surface, a very complicated affair.